Your month-to-month roadmap for family communication

 Students are eager for summer.
 But first they must make it through impending finals, summer opportunities, and career development.
 At this point in the year, they’re likely more comfortable with adjusting, adapting, and finding balance.

-That means family communication should be focused on:
+Family communication should be focused on:

 Planning for summer opportunities (families of graduating seniors, it’s time to think about career prep!)